agn453/V7M-11/README.md

 I have not found any documentation online for Unix V7M-11 V1.0 so the set-up and install here is based on my experience with later versions of Unix edition 7 and Ultrix-11.
-Raise and issue here on GitHub if you can point me to their whereabouts.
+Raise an issue here on GitHub if you can point me to their whereabouts.

 ## Acknowlgement